observation/euring/README.md

 ## EURING Reference Data

 This package ships with EURING reference data in `src/euring/data`.
-Fetched tables (species, schemes, places, circumstances) are stored as JSON and loaded by the library.
+All EURING code tables follow the manual.
-Manual code tables are hardcoded in Python for faster, dependency-free access.
+Updates for species, schemes, places, and circumstances (as published by EURING) are fetched by a script and checked into the package.
 End users do not need to fetch data separately.

 ### Data definition